nLab

 from the groupoid of gauge field configurations and gauge transformaitons, to the circle group (regarded as a 0-truncated groupoid).

-The first nonabelian gauge theory to receive attention was Yang-Mills theory : in that model Σ is a 4-dimensional pseudo-Riemannian manifold modelling spacetime.
+The first nonabelian gauge theory to receive attention was Yang-Mills theory : in that model Σ\Sigma is a 4-dimensional pseudo-Riemannian manifold modelling spacetime.
 The exponentiated action functional is given by the integral of differential 4-forms naturally associated with a connection and a Riemannian structure:

-exp(iS YM()):(P,)exp(i Σ1e 2F F +iθF F ).\exp(i S_{YM}(-)) : (P, \nabla) \mapsto \exp(i \int_\Sigma \frac{1}{e^2} \langle F_\nabla \wedge \star F_\nabla\rangle + i \theta \langle F_\nabla \wedge F_\nabla \rangle) \,.
+exp(iS YM()):(P,)exp(i Σ1e 2F F +iθF F ). \exp(i S_{YM}(-)) : (P, \nabla) \mapsto \exp(i \int_\Sigma \frac{1}{e^2} \langle F_\nabla \wedge \star F_\nabla\rangle + i \theta \langle F_\nabla \wedge F_\nabla \rangle) \,.

 Here